Planigon: Big Fractalization

 The two 9-uniform tilings are shown below, fractalizations of the demiregulars DC and DB, and a general example on S2TC:

 Miscellaneous

 Centroid-Centroid Construction

 Dual co-uniform tilings (red) along with the originals (blue) of selected tilings.
 Generated by centroid-edge midpoint construction by polygon-centroid-vertex detection, rounding the angle of each co-edge to the nearest 15 degrees.
 Since the unit size of tilings varies from 15 to 18 pixels and every regular polygon slightly differs, there is some overlap or breaks of dual edges (an 18-pixel size generator incorrectly generates co-edges from five 15-pixel size tilings, classifying some squares as triangles).

 Other Edge-Edge Construction Comparisons

 Other edge-edge construction comparisons.
 Rotates every 3 seconds.

+Pictured below are planigons formed by edge-to-edge correspondence from vertex configurations in the respective uniform tilings.
+All edges of the planigons are perfect, e.g., no overlaps or bumps (but possibly stretches):

 Affine Linear Expansions

 Below are affine linear expansions of other uniform tilings, from the original to the dual and back:

 The first 12-uniform tiling contains all planigons with three types of vertices, and the second 12-uniform tiling contains all types of edges.